 SPI = EV / PV

-If the Schedule Performance Index is greater than one, you have completed more work than planned to at this time or you are ahead of schedule.
-If the opposite is true, you have completed less work than planned and you are behind schedule.
-Lastly, if the Schedule Performance Index is equal to one, you have completed the work as planned and are on schedule.
+If the Schedule Performance Index is greater than one, you have completed more work than planned or are ahead of schedule.
+If the Schedule Performance Index is less than one, you have completed less work than planned and are behind schedule.
+Lastly, if the Schedule Performance Index equals one, you have completed the work exactly as planned and are on schedule.

 Cost Performance Index